janus-idp/backstage-showcase/docs/ping-identity-oidc-setup.md

 - `metadataUrl`: Copy from `OIDC Discovery Endpoint` under `Configuration` tab in `URLs` drop down.
 - `prompt` (optional): Recommended to use auto so the browser will request login to the IDP if the user has no active session.
 - `additionalScopes` (optional): List of scopes for the App Registration, to be requested in addition to the required ones.
+- `signIn.resolvers.resolver` (optional): `oidcSubClaimMatchingPingIdentityUserId` is a secure user resolver that matches the `sub` claim from OIDC to the Ping Identity user ID.

 #### Known Issues